RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Introduction

-Though baryon and lepton numbers are accidental symmetries of the Standard Model at the classical level, quantum effects break them non-perturbatively \cite{tHooft:1976rip} to $U(1)_{B-L}$.
-But, there is no {\it a priori} reason for these symmetries to be preserved beyond Standard Model scenarios.
-With the proton decay suppressed, various New Physics models~\cite{Mohapatra:1980qe, Mohapatra:1980de, Mohapatra:1996pu, Pasupathy:1982qr, Rao:1982gt, MOHAPATRA19891, Arnold:2012sd, Berezhiani:2015afa, Berezhiani:2020vbe, Arun:2022eqs, Thomas:2022hyj, PhysRevLett.49.7} that can accommodate baryon number violation (BNV) by two units ($\Delta B=2$) have become increasingly important, especially, with the recent identification of 11 possible candidates with an expected background of $9.3\pm2.7$ events at Super-Kamiokande~\cite{Super-Kamiokande:2020bov}, 0.37 megaton-year exposure, and the prospect of observing the neutron-antineutron oscillation at Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw} and HIBEAM/NNBAR~\cite{Addazi:2020nlz} with much improved sensitivity.
+Though baryon and lepton numbers are accidental symmetries of the SM at the classical level, quantum effects break them non-perturbatively \cite{tHooft:1976rip} to $U(1)_{B-L}$.
+But, there is no {\it a priori} reason for these symmetries to be preserved in BSM scenarios.
+With the proton decay suppressed, various New Physics models~\cite{Mohapatra:1980qe, Mohapatra:1980de, Mohapatra:1996pu, Pasupathy:1982qr, Rao:1982gt, MOHAPATRA19891,Babu:2008rq, Arnold:2012sd,Babu:2013yca, Berezhiani:2015afa, Dev:2015uca,Allahverdi:2017edd, Berezhiani:2020vbe, Arun:2022eqs, Thomas:2022hyj, PhysRevLett.49.7} that can accommodate baryon number violation (BNV) by two units ($\Delta B=2$) have become increasingly important, especially, with the recent observation of 11 possible candidates with an expected background of $9.3\pm2.7$ events at Super-Kamiokande~\cite{Super-Kamiokande:2020bov}, 0.37 megaton-year exposure, and the prospect of observing the neutron-antineutron oscillation at future experiments like DUNE~\cite{2817610}, Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw} and HIBEAM/NNBAR~\cite{Addazi:2020nlz} with much improved sensitivity.
+Moreover, these models can naturally host the desirable low-scale baryogenesis~\cite{Mohapatra:1986dg,Dev:2015uca,Allahverdi:2017edd,Fridell:2021gag,Gopalakrishna:2024qxk}.

 Such $\Delta B=2$ processes are generated by six-quark operators~\cite{Heeck:2019kgr} of mass dimension $\geq 9$.
 The simplest of these are the ones that do not involve leptons, and the corresponding operators have been experimentally searched via $n-\bar{n}$ oscillations, $pp\to \pi^+\pi^+$, $nn\to \pi^0 \pi^0$, deuteron decay, and other dinucleon decay processes given in Tab.~\ref{tab:processes}.
 Out of these processes, $nn\to \pi^0 \pi^0$ decay and $n-\bar{n}$ oscillation constrain the baryon number violating new physics most stringently and constraint the BNV new physics to $\gtrsim 500$ TeV.
-Given that $n-\bar{n}$ oscillation has been of interest, and dedicated experiments to study the processes are currently under development, we investigate the renormalization group (RG) evolution of the Wilson coefficients of dimension-9 six-quark operators and derive their bounds from the neutron-antineutron oscillation lifetime.
+Given that $n-\bar{n}$ oscillation has been of interest, and dedicated experiments to study the processes are currently under development, we investigate the renormalization group evolution (RGE) of the Wilson coefficients of dimension-9 six-quark operators and derive their bounds from the neutron-antineutron oscillation lifetime.